Be Informed With the Lyme Disease Rash Timeline: What You Need to Know

 Early Stage: Enter the Bull’s-Eye

 A Lyme disease rash usually takes time to appear, typically within 7 to 14 days after infection.
 But it can show up as early as 1 day or as late as a whole month!
 Just because you got a tick bite doesn’t mean you’ll instantly see the rash.
-And get this – sometimes Lyme disease doesn’t even cause a rash at all.
+And get this – sometimes Lyme disease doesn’t even cause a rash.

 The Rash Grows and Grows

-Once the Lyme disease rash makes its grand entrance, it starts to spread out from the tick bite spot.
-It can go from small red spots to a 12 inches wide!
-As it gets bigger, you might see that classic “bull’s-eye” pattern with a clear center.
+Once the Lyme disease rash enters, it spreads out from the tick bite spot.
+It can go from small red spots to 12 inches wide!
+You might see that classic “bull’s-eye” pattern with a clear center as it gets bigger.
 But not every rash looks like a dartboard, so don’t be fooled.

 The Disappearing Act

-Here’s the kicker – the Lyme rash can vanish, even without any treatment.
-But don’t let that trick you into thinking the Lyme disease is gone too.
-Without proper care, you could end up with some serious problems, like issues with your brain or heart.
-If you spot a Lyme disease rash, always get checked out by a doc.
+Here’s the kicker – the Lyme rash can vanish, even without treatment.
+But don’t let that trick you into thinking the Lyme disease is gone, too.
+Without proper care, you could end up with some severe problems, like issues with your brain or heart.
+If you spot a Lyme disease rash, always get checked out by a doctor.

 Ticks and Other Tricks Up Their Sleeve

 Ticks are like walking Petri dishes – they can carry all sorts of nasty infections besides Lyme.
-So just because a tick doesn’t have Lyme doesn’t mean it’s harmless.
-There are cool companies out there like Ticknology that can test ticks for a whole bunch of diseases.
-And let’s be real, Lyme disease testing in humans could use some work.
-So if you get bit, it’s smart to go for the full tick check-up.
+So, just because a tick doesn’t have Lyme doesn’t mean it’s harmless.
+There are fantastic companies out there, like Ticknology, that can test ticks for a whole bunch of diseases.
+And let’s be honest: Lyme disease testing in humans could be done.
+So if you get bit, it’s wise to go for the complete tick check-up.

 But before you rush off to the lab, make sure you remove the tick the right way.
-Grab some tweezers, latch onto the tick, give it a twist, and pull it out.
+Grab some tweezers, latch onto the tick, and pull it without twisting it.
 Then, clean the spot with some Andrographis tincture or hydrogen peroxide if you’re in a pinch.
 But don’t stop there!
-While you wait for the tick test results, it’s a good idea to start some herbal treatments, like cat’s claw or Japanese knotweed.
-And make sure to team up with a Lyme-savvy doctor who can keep you in the loop with the latest research.
+While waiting for the tick test results, starting herbal treatments, like cat’s claw or Japanese knotweed is a good idea.
+Make sure to collaborate with a Lyme-savvy doctor who can keep you in the loop on the latest research.
 Remember, the Lyme rash can show up anywhere from 1 to 30 days after the bite, so keep a close eye on your health during that time, even if you start the herbal stuff early.

 If Bitten By Tick – Testing Tick that Bit You for Lyme

-To remove a tick properly use the following methodology: take a tweezers and hook as you twist and pull out.
+To remove a tick properly, use the following methodology: take tweezers and hook as you twist and pull out.
 Treat the area with a tincture of Andrographis.
 If you do not have this, hydrogen peroxide can work.
-Store the tick in a sealed container and order a tick test from a company like Ticknology (or you can use Tick Report which is another good tick testing company).
-While you are waiting to hear back from the company, you can begin herbal treatment with herbs such as cat’s claw and Japanese knotweed.
-Even better is to work with a Lyme Literate Doctor who can help educate and guide you according to the most up to date research.
+Store the tick in a sealed container and order a tick test from a company like Ticknology (or you can use Tick Report, another good tick testing company).
+While waiting to hear back from the company, you can begin herbal treatment with herbs such as cat’s claw and Japanese knotweed.
+Working with a Lyme Literate Doctor who can help educate and guide you according to the most up-to-date research is even better.

 Tick Bite Prevention: Dress for Success

-To lower your risk of Lyme disease, spotting the rash early is great, but preventing tick bites in the first place is even better.
-Wear long sleeves and pants, and pick light colors so you can spot ticks easily.
+Spotting the rash early is excellent for lowering your risk of Lyme disease, but preventing tick bites in the first place is even better.
+Wear long sleeves and pants, and pick light colors to spot ticks easily.
 Tuck your pants into your socks to keep ticks from crawling up your legs.
 And don’t forget the EPA-approved bug spray with DEET, picaridin, IR3535, or oil of lemon eucalyptus.
 Just follow the label instructions!

 After your outdoor adventure, do a full-body tick check, especially in sneaky spots like under your arms, in and around your ears, inside your belly button, behind your knees, in your hair, between your legs, and around your waist.
 Hop in the shower within 2 hours of coming inside to wash off any ticks that haven’t latched on yet.